 We awoke the next day with the intention to catch the bus from Tabriz to Jolfa, a nearby border town, catch a taxi to the border and then make the crossing.
 This however meant catching a taxi to the bus stop, a bus to Jolfa, a taxi to the border, crossing and then getting a taxi to Meghri (the border town on the Armenian side) and THEN hopefully catching a bus to Yerevan.

-We instead opted to take a taxi directly from the hotel at a quoted 3,500,000 rial (even though the price wound up being 3,000,000.)
-Unfortunately, the hotel did not have enough cash for us to convert our remaining euro in rial, and after waiting 1 and a half hours for the local exchange bureau to open, had to catch a taxi to the Bazaar where we met a random man who changed €100 into 12,300,000 rial (incidentally the best rate we had during our whole stay).
+We instead opted to take a taxi directly from the hotel at a quoted 3,500,000 rial (even though the price wound up being 3,800,000.)
+Unfortunately, the hotel did not have enough cash for us to convert our remaining euro in rial, and after waiting 1 and a half hours for the local exchange beaurea to open, had to catch a taxi to the Bazaar where we met a random man who changed €100 into 12,300,000 rial.

 Two and a half hours after our intended departure time, we were now making our way to the border in a yellow taxi cab.
-The drive is fairly spectacular, some of which follows alongside the border of Nagorno-Karabakh, a region of Armenian occupied Azerbaijan; sometimes, the road even snuck over the border… does that mean we’ve technically visited Azerbaijan?
+The drive is fairly spectacular, some of which follows alongside the border of WHERE.
+At points, we even crossed over into the land!

 We even passed by the rainbow mountains, allowing us to finally snap a couple of pictures of what brought us to Tabriz in the first place!